Z movie: History and terminology

-Later Z movies may not evidence the same degree of technical incompetence; in addition to bargain-basement scripts and acting, they are often characterized by violent, gory and/or sexual content and a minimum of artistic interest, readily falling into the category of exploitation or "grindhouse" films.
+Later Z movies may not evidence the same degree of technical incompetence; in addition to bargain-basement scripts and acting, they are often characterized by violent, gory and/or sexual content and a minimum of artistic interest, readily falling into the category of exploitation films.
 Additionally, with the popularity of Internet media platforms such as YouTube, low-budget films are having a resurgence due to the easy access low-budget filmmakers have to publish their films.
 In 2014 Raindance Film Festival published an article identifying social media as a primary venue for low-budget filmmakers.
-While the abilities of some of these filmmakers has varied, the average quality of many of these films remains on the z-grade.
+While the abilities of some of these filmmakers has varied, the average quality of many of these films remains on the Z-grade.

 Examples

 Director Ed Wood is often described as the quintessential maker of Z movies.
 Plan 9 from Outer Space (1957) is often labeled the worst film ever made.
 It features an incoherent plot, bizarre dialogue, inept acting, intrusive narration, the cheapest conceivable special effects and cardboard sets that the actors occasionally bump into and knock over.
-Stock footage is used throughout whole sequences are used multiple times, boom mics are visible and actors frequently appear to be reading from cue cards.
+Stock footage is used throughout, whole sequences are used multiple times, boom mics are visible and actors frequently appear to be reading from cue cards.
 Outdoor sequences contain parts filmed during both day and night in the same scene.
 The movie stars Maila Nurmi, in her Vampira persona, and Béla Lugosi, who died before it was completed.
 Test footage of Lugosi shot for a different project is intercut with shots of a double with a different physique, height, and hair color, who covers his face with a cape in every scene.
 The narrator refers to the film by its pre-production name, Grave Robbers from Outer Space.

 The Creeping Terror (1964), directed by Vic Savage (under the pseudonym A. J. Nelson), uses some memorable bargain-basement effects: stock footage of a rocket launch is played in reverse to depict the landing of an alien spacecraft.
 What appears to be shag carpet is draped over several actors shambling about at a snail's pace, thus bringing the monstrous "creeping terror" to the screen.
 The movie also employs a technique that has come to be synonymous with Z-movie horror: voiceover narration that paraphrases dialogue being silently enacted onscreen, often an attempt to hide the fact that the filmmakers did not have the equipment, skill or budget to record speech synchronised with the actors' mouths, had decided to retroactively change the dialogue for plot reasons and could not do proper ADR or no longer had access to the original actors, or had ruined the original soundtrack in some other way.